Deli (company): History

+A scientific calculator manufactured by Deli.

 Deli Group was established in 1981, and in 1997 was officially launched as Ningbo Deli Group Corporation Ltd., by Fujun Lou.
 It began as a stationery supplier company local to China.

 In 1998, it entered the overseas market.

 In 2011, Deli signed a strategic cooperation with e-commerce company Jingdong.

 The company forayed into the printer industry in 2015.

 By 2017, the sales of the company reached 10 billion yuan.

 Deli Group established its overseas production base in Vietnam in 2018.
 At this time the Group also formed the Deli Vietnam Company Limited company, which is based in Bac Ninh.
 In addition to stationery the company produces glue, whiteboards, electronic calculators, and other school supplies.

 On September 28, 2024, Deli Group held a groundbreaking ceremony for its Hai Duong factory in Vietnam.
 The Hai Duong factory has a total investment of $270 million, and is expected to begin production 2026.